KyleRui0202/concert-ticket-booking/readme.md

 ```

 ## Others
-Due to the limited development time, Concurrency Control has not been carefully considered yet but may need more concerns for the future development.
+Due to the limited development time, Concurrency Control has not been carefully considered yet but may need more attention for the future development.